 Mohican State Park Trails

 Our favorite part of Mohican is the fantastic hiking!
-There is an abundance of trails, and most are good for families.
+Mohican State Park has a variety of trails, and most are good for families.
 (Note: our big kids have been hiking since they were toddlers, so they are used to trail safety).
-Here are some of our favorite Mohican hiking trails, plus what to expect.
+Here are some of our favorite Mohican State Park hiking trails, plus what to expect.

 Hog Hollow Trail